jpsca/writeadoc/docs/content/index.md

 ---

-Focus on the content of your documentation ant let WriteADoc generate beautiful documentation your users will love.
+Focus on your content and let WriteADoc create beautiful documentation your users will love.

 ### Simple yet powerful formatting

-Write in Markdown plus many powerful syntax features like callbacks, flexible code blocks, etc.
+Write in Markdown, plus enjoy powerful features like callbacks, flexible code blocks, and more.

 ### Built-in full-text search

-Automatically generates a full-text search index for you during construction, out-of-the-box full-text search capabilities withoiut a third-party service.
+Automatically generates a full-text search index for you.
+No third-party service required.

 ### Multi-language & multi-version capable

-Manage documentation for multiple versions and/or in multiple languages out of the box.
-No need for plugins or complex changes.
+Easily manage documentation for multiple versions and languages, right out of the box.
+No plugins or complicated setup needed.

-### Works on all devices
+### Works on all devices and with light/dark modes

 WriteADoc automatically adapts to perfectly fit the available screen, no matter the type or size of the viewing device.
 Desktop.
 Tablet.
 Mobile.
+Whether you're an early bird or a night owl.
 All great.

 ### Always yours

 A static site means you can host it anywhere.
-You own the content and you own the final site, no need to entrust your product knowledge to third-party platforms.
+You own your content and your site.
+No need to trust your product knowledge to third-party platforms.